Keep Your Home Safe on Vacation: 9 Important Guidelines

 Instead, purchase a light switch timer that can turn your lights on and off automatically according to a programmed schedule.
 Criminals keeping an eye on your house will notice lights flipping on and off, and will probably assume someone is doing the flipping.
 Nextag.com offers a comprehensive list of light switch timers available online at a variety of price points.

 Either place a “stop” order on mail and newspapers or arrange to have a friend or neighbor pick up your mail while you’re away.
 Otherwise, a week’s worth of papers piled on your front step could signal to criminals that this particular homeowner is out of town.
 It’s easy to put your mail on hold at USPS.com.

 If you live in a cold region of the world and your pipes are in danger of freezing during winter, you have another compelling reason to leave a house key with a friend while you’re traveling.
 Ask your friend to stop by and check your faucets.
 If he or she turns on a faucet and only a few drops of water come out, your pipes may be frozen.

 Take other precautions like making sure your pipes are properly insulated or keeping your heat on while you’re away.
 Show your key-bearing companion the location of the water main shut-off in case a pipe breaks.

 your television, computer, toaster oven, and other appliances to protect them from power surges.
 Do this to save power as well.
 According to the Consumer Energy Center, many appliances use power even when they’re turned off.

 9. Remove Your Spare Key

 That plastic rock isn’t fooling anyone.
-If a criminal figures out you’re away on vacation, it’s likely that he or she will check your porch for a spare key.
-So reach under the mat, into the mailbox, above the door frame or into the flower pot and remove your spare key before you leave on your vacation.
+If a criminal figures out you’re away on vacation, he or she will likely check your porch for a spare key.
+So reach under the mat, into the mailbox, above the door frame, or into the flower pot and remove your spare key before you leave on your vacation.